 - Evil Pays Better: Averted.
 Being evil gives you no advantage at anything, and makes you useless in PvP.

 - Have a Nice Death: The player is greeted by a random amusing message on death.

-- Killer Rabbit/Pintsized Powerhouse: Flowers and butterflies will destroy you.
+- Killer Rabbit/Pintsized Powerhouse: Pink Flowers and butterflies are certainly deadlier than they look.

 - Level Grinding

 - Luck-Based Mission: The forest bow quest, the monster oil quest, and several others.

 - Most Gamers Are Male: Averted.
 Maybe male players are majority, but not on higher levels.
 Also, an admin and many developers are female.
 That leads to NPCs like tall, muscular Christmas Elves.